Estimates of Dirichlet heat kernel for symmetric Markov processes

-We also obtain the {\it uniform and scale-invariant} boundary Harnack inequality with {\it explicit decay rates} in $C^{1,\rho}$ open sets as an application of Theorem \ref{t:main} and \ref{C:green}(1).
+In addition, we obtain the {\it uniform and scale-invariant} boundary Harnack inequality with {\it explicit decay rates} in $C^{1,1}$ open sets as an application of Theorems \ref{t:main} and \ref{C:green}(1).
 A function $f:\R^d \to \R$ is said to be {\it harmonic} in the open set $D$ with respect to $Y$ if for every open set $U\subset D$ whose closure is a compact subset of $D$, {$\E_x[|f|(Y_{\tau_U})]<\infty$ for every $x\in U$ and

 It is said that $f$ is regular harmonic in $D$ with respect to $Y$ if $f$ is harmonic in $D$ with respect to $Y$ and \eqref{eq:harmDef} holds for $U=D$.}